bitnami/containers/containers/redmine/README.md

 For persistence of the Redmine deployment, the above examples define docker volumes namely `mariadb_data` and `redmine_data`.
 The Redmine application state will persist as long as these volumes are not removed.

-If avoid inadvertent removal of these volumes you can [mount host directories as data volumes](https://docs.docker.com/engine/tutorials/dockervolumes/).
+To avoid inadvertent removal of these volumes you can [mount host directories as data volumes](https://docs.docker.com/engine/tutorials/dockervolumes/).
 Alternatively you can make use of volume plugins to host the volume data.

 > **Note!** If you have already started using your application, follow the steps on [backing](#backing-up-your-application) up to pull the data from your running container down to your host.